Hosted by: Columbia University’s Sustainable Development Doctoral Society.

 Students in the dissertation stage of their Ph.D. will be given priority for presentation slots, though non-Ph.D. students (e.g. post-docs) are also welcome to apply.
 We will try to provide an opportunity to present for as many applicants as possible.
 Workshop participants are expected to cover their travel and lodging expenses, but there is no fee for participating in the event and light breakfast & lunches will be provided.

-Additional details, including instructions for presenters, related events, a social program, options for accommodation, NYC transit directions, and other information can be found via the links at the bottom of this page.
+Additional details, including instructions for presenters, related events, a social program, options for accommodation, NYC transit directions, and other information can be found via the links at the top of this page.
 These links will be updated frequently, so please check back often!

 If you have any questions, please do not hesitate to contact the planning committee at email@example.com.